nime5333/snowboard-score-prediction/README.md

 Claude AI assisted with writing parsing and modeling code.
 All data decisions, feature engineering choices, domain-specific judgments, experimental design, and final parameter values were determined by me.
-Report writing and conclusions are entirely my own work.